 For a change, we had our morning coffee together, in some peace and quiet, without the rush to get ready and get out.
-While she wandered around the apartment afterwards, taking in the freshness that mornings like these bring, I sat by the window and looked out, at possibly the best view one could ever witness;
+While she wandered around the apartment afterward, taking in the freshness that mornings like these bring, I sat by the window and looked out, at possibly the best view one could ever witness;

-This street wasn’t always so quiet for just the night before we had had some excitement as a police car chased a thief on a bike and caught him right outside our window.
-The kids had been both animated and confused on seeing a boy no older than twenty get handcuffed, and I couldn’t help notice that he, despite being restrained, was more concerned about combing his hair every few minutes – In case you are wondering, those of us whose hair have long departed early on in life, often notice such “hairy” actions.
+This street wasn’t always so quiet, for just the night before, we had had some excitement as a police car chased a thief on a bike and caught him right outside our window.
+The kids had been both animated and confused on seeing a boy no older than twenty get handcuffed.
+I couldn’t help notice that he, despite being restrained, was more concerned about combing his hair every few minutes – In case you are wondering, those of us whose hair has long departed early on in life, often notice such “hairy” actions.

 It had rained the previous night and nature all around was bright and colourful, clean and smiling.

 I could see why it was difficult for the tree to let go.
 I would do the same if I could.
-It still wasn’t the oldest tree in the village for we had driven past one nearby that was even bigger and older, and while I couldn’t see it right now, I knew that it stood strong not far away, looking out, just like I was.
+It still wasn’t the oldest tree in the village though as we had driven past one nearby that was even bigger and older, and while I couldn’t see it right now, I knew that it too stood firm, not far away, looking out, just like I was.

-As the misty darkness of dawn faded away there was a sudden transformation.
-With light came the pleasure of admiring Lac Léman in all its shaded beauty.
-Different colours of blue blotched across this magnificent lake that is often lazily labeled Lake Genava – although, I wouldn’t make the mistake of calling it that around a local.
+As the misty darkness of dawn faded away, there was a sudden transformation.
+With the light came the pleasure of admiring Lac Léman in all its shaded beauty.
+Different colours of blue blotched across this magnificent lake that is often lazily labelled Lake Geneva – although, I wouldn’t make the mistake of calling it that around a local.

 The lake has a life of its own, both under and above, but today, from my vantage point, I could only admire the latter.
-Just as the first boat of the day slowly chugged along leaving behind a stream, a little part of the lake at another spot turned brown from all the muddy water that had washed down from the hills with the rain.
+Just as the first boat of the day slowly chugged along leaving behind a stream, a little part of the lake at another spot turned brown from all the muddy water that had washed down from the hills, with the rain.

 The rain had been a reason of concern for the locals as the vineyards weren’t getting enough sunlight – essential at this time of the year – and wine growers had been working extra hard removing leaves on vines to allow the charitable rays of the sun penetrate through to the grapes.

-I heard my wife call me to clean-up the vintage wooden table right next to me – which made for a remarkable photography background – for our little monster was up and at two he had the kind of destructive energy a man in his mid-thirties would be extremely jealous of.
+I heard my wife call me to clean-up the vintage wooden table right next to me – which made for a remarkable food photography background – for our little monster was up and at two he had the kind of destructive energy a man in his mid-thirties would be extremely jealous of.

 I picked up the empty bottle of Triade – a beautiful and recommended local wine from Association Vinicole de Corseaux, made with three different grapes – along with the glasses that were a reminder of the fun we had had last night, and kept them for washing.
 Then I set out to make breakfast – my favourite meal – as there was still time before the curtains lifted for the next act of this grand view.

 A box of cornflakes was set out next to a bottle of milk.
 The table that had been empty for only a few minutes was once again teeming with delightful Swiss delicacies, the type that one could be satisfied by for an entire day.

 Breakfast over, with no real hurry to bathe the kids, my daughter headed back to her room to finish the movies she had made me load up on the iPad.
-The little brat ran around the apartment, troubling her mother at first only to come by the window next to me when she refused to give in to his demands – which are mostly for chocolate.
+The little brat ran around the apartment, troubling his mother at first, only to come by the window next to me when she refused to give in to his demands – which are mostly for chocolate.

-“Look” I went on, further explaining to him “the rain clouds in the farthest of the mountains weren’t here this time last year and no one expected them to overstay their welcome, yet here they come, indifferent to the plight of many.”
+“Look” I went on, further explaining to him “the rain clouds in the farthest of the mountains weren’t here this time last year, and no one expected them to overstay their welcome, yet here they come, indifferent to the plight of many.”

-He looked at me for a few seconds with a face that could only mean that his “old man” has possibly lost it, and then ran away back to his mom without saying a word.
+He looked at me for a few seconds with a face that could only mean that his “old man” has possibly lost it, and then ran away back to his mother, without saying a word.

-The sun was fighting a battle of its own today for it had failed to melt away the snow that enveloped these very mountains.
+The sun was fighting a battle of its own today as it had failed to melt away the snow that enveloped these very mountains.
 Having been unsuccessful in its task so far, it seemed almost eager and hasty to get the job done as quickly as possible.

-I had, the day before, heard a story of how the locals had seen the town burn from their vineyards at the end of the Second World War as the Germans left it in ashes before withdrawing.
-From a distance it seemed no different from any other town in any part of the world and I wondered if the wounds of the past had healed over time?
+I had, the day before, heard a story of how the locals had seen the town burn from their vineyards, at the end of the Second World War, as the Germans left it in ashes before withdrawing.
+From a distance, it seemed no different from any other town in any part of the world, and I wondered if the wounds of the past had healed over time?